Izamal: Modern history

 The town of Izamal was first granted the status of city by the government of Yucatán on 4 December 1841.
 On 13 August 1923 it was demoted to town status.
 It regained its status as a city on 1 December 1981.

 For much of the 19th and 20th centuries, the henequen industry formed the basis of Izamal's economy.
 When that industry declined in the 1960s, the municipal and state government began efforts to turn Izamal into a tourist destination, transforming the city's appearance in the process.
 Izamal's buildings owe their distinctive color scheme to Jorge Carlos González Rodríguez, mayor of Izamal from 1959 to 1961, who ordered the removal of the commercial signs that blighted the facades and rooftops of many buildings at the time, and the painting of those buildings in yellow and white.
 In 1965, Governor of Yucatán Luis Torres Mesías ordered the demolition of several buildings surrounding the San Antonio de Padua convent.
 He and his successor Carlos Loret de Mola Mediz also oversaw the conversion of Plaza Zamná from a public market into a park.

-Pope John Paul II visited Izamal in August 1993, where he performed a mass and presented the statue of the Virgin with a silver crown.
+Pope John Paul II visited Izamal in August 1993, where he performed a mass and presented the statue of the Virgin with a silver crown..
+This vist was part of his second pastoral trip to Mexico, where he met with representatives of Indigenous peoples at the Convent of San Antonio de Padua.
+In his address, he emphasized the dignity and rights of Indigenous communities across the Americas and criticized historical efforts to suppress their cultures, calling for greater respect and support.